best law colleges in india

 4. Judiciary

 Law graduates from the best law colleges in India can also opt for a career in the judiciary.
 They can appear for the judicial services examination.
-Such exams are conducted by various state public service commissions.
+Various state public service commissions conduct such exams.

 5. NGOs